Medically Led Sessions

 Chair: Joel Wirth, MD, Maine Medical Center, Portland, Maine

-This session will review the standard testing and methods used to diagnose and manage patients with pulmonary hypertension.
-Tests such as echocardiogram, cardiac catheterization, exercise tests and other lab and imaging modalities will be highlighted.
+This session will review the current classification/definitions of pulmonary hypertension (PH), as well as standard testing methods used to fully diagnose patients.
+Diagnostic tests such as echocardiography, cardiac catheterization, pulmonary function tests, sleep studies, exercise tests and other lab and imaging modalities will be discussed.

-Chair: John Newman, MD, Vanderbilt Medical Center, Nashville, Tenn.
+Chair: Eric Austin, MD, MSCI, Vanderbilt University Medical Center, Nashville, Tenn.

 Chair: Peter Engel, MD, The Christ Hospital, Cincinnati, Ohio